bbkr/JSON-RPC/README.md

 ### Protocol versions

-There are 3 specs of JSON-RPC published:
+There are 4 specs of JSON-RPC published so far:

-* [1.0](http://json-rpc.org/wiki/specification) - Vanilla spec support is on TODO list.
-* [1.1](http://json-rpc.org/wd/JSON-RPC-1-1-WD-20060807.html) - This one is unlikely to be supported as it is not popular and requires complex two-level error handlers.
+* [1.0](http://json-rpc.org/wiki/specification) - Not implemented.
+Does not support named params, error objects or batch requests and has different way of handling notifications compared to current spec.
+It is rarely used nowadays and because of that there are no plans to implement it, however contributions are welcome if someone wants to add backward compatibility.
+* [1.1](http://json-rpc.org/wd/JSON-RPC-1-1-WD-20060807.html) - Rejected.
+This working draft forces error reporting through HTTP codes making whole communication transport-dependent.
+* [1.2](http://jsonrpc.org/historical/jsonrpc12_proposal.html) - Proposal of 2.0 (see below).
-* [2.0](http://jsonrpc.org/spec.html) - This one is almost fully supported, notifications and batches are on TODO list.
+* [2.0](http://www.jsonrpc.org/specification) - Almost fully implemented.
+Notifications and batches are on TODO list.

 ### Can I bind server to other port that 8080?